claudioametrano/sequence_databases_similarity_search/README.md

 Where:
 - m is the length of the query sequence.
 - n is the length of the database (i.e., the sum of all the lengths of all the sequences in the database).
-- K and λ are the Karlin-Altschul parameters.
+- K and λ.
 The λ parameter normalizes the alignment score, while the K parameter scales the _E_-value based on the database and sequence lengths.
 - S is the alignment score.
 It is calculated based on the selected scoring matrix and the given sequence alignment.
 The score reflects the sum of substitution and gap scores for the aligned residues.